Oral and Maxillofacial Surgery in New City, NY

-Many board-certified oral surgeons have hospital privileges and treat patients there under general anesthesia.
-Oral and maxillofacial surgeons care for patients who experience facial trauma and injuries to the face and jaws in emergency settings.
-The practice of oral maxillofacial surgery is not simply a branch of dentistry; it is a branch of medicine, as well.
+Many board-certified oral surgery specialists have hospital privileges and treat patients under general anesthesia.
+Oral and maxillofacial surgeons provide care for patients experiencing facial trauma and injuries to the face and jaws in emergency settings.
+The practice of oral maxillofacial surgery extends beyond dentistry into the realm of medicine.

-When you visit our New City practice, you can expect the highest level of professionalism and compassion.
-Our board-certified oral surgeons bring extensive experience and are committed to providing the full scope of maxillofacial surgery procedures.
+When you visit our New City dental practice, you can expect the highest level of professionalism and compassion.
+Our board-certified oral surgeons in New City bring extensive experience and are committed to providing the full scope of maxillofacial surgery procedures.
 We understand that surgical procedures can cause concerns, and our team works to create a calm and pleasant environment throughout your visit.

-While a periodontist oversees and treats all of your periodontal and implant conditions, an oral maxillofacial surgery specialist performs only the surgical aspect.
-While an oral and maxillofacial surgeon performs surgeries in every area of the mouth, including the jaw joints, a periodontist only performs surgeries related to the gums, jawbone, and dental implants.
+While a periodontist oversees and treats all periodontal and implant conditions, an oral maxillofacial surgery specialist performs only the surgical aspect.
+While an oral and maxillofacial surgeon performs surgeries throughout the mouth, including jaw joints, a periodontist focuses on surgeries related to the gums, jawbone, and dental implants.

 What Does an Oral and Maxillofacial Surgeon Do?

-The scope of oral maxillofacial surgery covers the full range of surgical procedures, which we will evaluate on an individual basis.
-In general, we explain what are the most common maxillofacial surgery procedures and the most distinguishing skills of an oral and maxillofacial surgeon.
+The scope of oral maxillofacial surgery in New City covers the full range of surgical procedures, which we evaluate on an individual basis.
+We explain the most common maxillofacial surgery procedures and the distinguishing skills of an oral and maxillofacial surgeon.

-If a biopsy, however, does confirm a cancerous growth, the oral and maxillofacial surgeon is the first contact in oral cancer treatment.
-Treatment typically involves working with both an oral maxillofacial surgery specialist and an oncologist for the best survival rate.
-The surgeon will remove any cancerous areas and coordinate necessary chemotherapy and radiation with an oncologist, utilizing their hospital privileges when needed.
+If a biopsy confirms a cancerous growth, the oral and maxillofacial surgeon serves as the first contact in oral cancer treatment.
+Treatment typically involves working with both an oral maxillofacial surgery specialist and an oncologist for optimal outcomes.
+The surgeon removes any cancerous areas and coordinates necessary chemotherapy and radiation with an oncologist, utilizing hospital privileges when needed.

 IV Sedation to Support Patient Comfort